bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 ### `include_imports`

 **Optional.** Generates all imports except for Well-Known Types.
-This setting works the same as the `--include-imports` flag on `buf generate`—if they conflict with each other, the flag gets precedence.
+This setting works the same as the `--include-imports` flag on `buf generate` — if they conflict with each other, the flag gets precedence.

 ### `include_wkt`

 **Optional.** Generates Well-Known Types.
 Can't be set without `--include-imports`.
-This setting works the same as the `--include-wkt` flag on `buf generate`—if they conflict with each other, the flag gets precedence.
+This setting works the same as the `--include-wkt` flag on `buf generate` — if they conflict with each other, the flag gets precedence.

 ### `types`